OriginTrailClub/deepdive/tokenomics.md

 Below is a detailed description of the OTP utility token:

-* **Gas fees** - for transactions, smart contracts and graph contracts (released at a later date)
+* **Gas fees** - for transactions, smart contracts and graph contracts (released at a later date).
 * **Incentivizing collators** - collators who perform network functions are required to lock up OTP to signal the amount of stake they are willing to keep locked for a period of time in order to receive OTP rewards.
-The higher the locked amount, the greater the chance a collator candidate gets placed inthe group of rewarded collators
+The higher the locked amount, the greater the chance a collator candidate gets placed in the group of rewarded collators.
-* **Delegate to collators** - OTP holders who are not collators can delegate their OTP and earn a part of the reward
+* **Delegate to collators** - OTP holders who are not collators can delegate their OTP and earn a part of the reward.
-* **Governance and voting** - OTP holders can lock their OTP to vote on update proposals for OriginTrail Parachain network and community treasury proposals
+* **Governance and voting** - OTP holders can lock their OTP to vote on update proposals for OriginTrail Parachain network and community treasury proposals.
-* **Data marketplace** - OTP as a fungible token, just like TRAC, can be used in a data marketplace environment using smart contracts
+* **Data marketplace** - OTP as a fungible token, just like TRAC, can be used in a data marketplace environment using smart contracts.

 Please consult the [**2022 whitepaper**](https://parachain.origintrail.io/whitepaper?section=genesis-distribution) to learn about the distribution of OTP.